RhodesPeter/online-console-options/README.md

 # Online Console Options

-An introduction to console options when starting out as a software developer.
+An introduction to online console options when starting out as a software developer.

 Code compilers and consoles are a great tool for creating small pieces of code and debugging purposes.
 <br>These tools are particularly useful when solving Codewars katas.